hfour/react-measurable/README.md

 React-measurable is compatible with React 16.3 and React strict mode since it uses the new `createRef` API.

-It also depends on [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) for browsers that don't support the ResizeObserver.
+It also depends on [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) for browsers that don't support the ResizeObserver API (non-Chrome).
 The performance depends entirely on the polyfill performance.

 ## Usage